Tanzanian lawmakers pass disputed petroleum bill

 The state’s share of profit on natural gas production would range from a minimum of 60 to 85 percent, pegged on specific daily gas output.

-Members of parliament, mainly from the ruling Chama Cha Mapinduzi (CCM) party, voted overwhelmingly in favor of the 2015 Petroleum Bill after the speaker suspended more than 40 opposition lawmakers for shouting in an earlier debate.
-The bill’s opponents said industry players and non governmental organizations should be given more time to scrutinize it.
+Members of parliament, mainly from the ruling Chama Cha Mapinduzi (CCM) party, voted overwhelmingly in favour of the 2015 Petroleum Bill after the speaker suspended more than 40 opposition lawmakers for shouting in an earlier debate.
+The bill’s opponents said industry players and non governmental organisations should be given more time to scrutinise it.

 A copy of the draft legislation seen by Reuters sets out royalties and other payments that energy companies will have to pay to the government.